 - Costs of moving £300 – £500

-The aforementioned calculations are estimates only.
+The aforementioned figures are estimates only.
 The final cost depends on individual circumstances and many other factors, which you should consider when preparing a budget for buying a property in the UK.

 Important!
 The process of buying a property in Scotland is different.